Abdur-Rahim-sheikh/Docker/README.md

   - `docker run -v /app/node_modules` is anonymous volume.
   - `docker run -v data:/app` is named volume.
   - `docker run -v $(pwd):/app` is bind mount.

+## Docker Compose notes

+> Though when we run docker compose it creates container name with some suffix and prefix.
+> - it still refers to the container name we provided in the `docker-compose.yml` file.
+So we can use the container name in this case service name specified by us in docker-compose in the connection string and for other purposes.
+> - But in command line we have to use the container name with the suffix and prefix.
+### Docker Compose Commands
+- `docker-compose up` is used to start the containers.
+  - `docker-compose up -d` to run in the background.
+  - `docker-compose up --build` to rebuild the image.
+  - it will create a network and connect the containers to the network.
+  - it will create a volume and mount the volume to the container.
+  - all automatic name will be prefixed with the parent folder name.

+- `docker-compose down` is used to stop the containers.
+  - `docker-compose down -v/--volumes` to remove the volumes as well.